Ahmedniz/doctor_appointments_app/README.md

 # doctor_app

-A new Flutter project.
+Doctor App.

 ## Getting Started

 This project is a Doctor's appointment app built in Flutter framework.

-You just need to configure the firebase to run this flutter app
+You just need to configure the firebase to run this flutter app.

+I'll keep updating this app.

 A few resources to get you started if this is your first Flutter project: